-Continuing to have betting odds explained, we shall now move on to the next odds format.
+We shall now move on to the next odds format.
 Moneyline odds are more often than not used in the States, which is why they are often referred to as American odds.
 So, if you encounter the term American odds, do not worry, this is not a new odds format you are not familiar with.
 It is the same as moneyline odds.
 What is typical of these odds is that they are expressed in a negative or positive number.
 If a negative number is displayed, it serves to show how much money you have to give away to win back £100.
 If a positive number is displayed, it shows how much a £100 bet would win if it is correct according to the news.

 How do betting odds work?
 For instance, let’s say you want to place a bet on a sports event and the odds are +200 (3 in decimal odds).
 It means that you would get £200 back with a bet of £100.
 If that number is -200 (1.5 in decimal odds), it means that you need to stake £200 to get £100 in return if your bet is correct.
 When it comes to American odds, an even bet is displayed as +100 (2 in decimal odds).
-Now, continue reading to have more betting odds explained in the next few paragraphs.

 This odds format used to be the standard in the United Kingdom.
 However, understanding betting odds of this kind is not easy.
 As you will see, it is not as straightforward as decimal odds, which is probably the reason why the latter are taking over the British Islands.
 For a novice, fractional odds may be a little tricky, especially when it comes to calculating one’s potential profits.
 For your peace of mind, we shall say that the format is not as complicated as it appears to be.
 With a little practice, you will get things right eventually.
 Normally, the format is expressed as a fraction.
 Take for instance 5/1 (in decimal odds: 6).
 It serves to show that you can win five units for each unit you stake.
 The same goes for 7/1 (in decimal odds: 8), which means that you can get three units for each unit you stake.
-Here is how to read betting odds: “five to one” for 5/1 and “seven to one” for 7/1.
+Here is how to read odds: “five to one” for 5/1 and “seven to one” for 7/1.
 When it comes to fractional odds, an even bet is expressed by 1/1 (“one to one”).
 So far, so good.
 This does not look so complicated yet.

-The abovementioned betting odds explained are quite simple, this is why it looks straightforward and easy.
-However, in sports betting, and especially with fractional odds, you can also get odds of 5/2, 11/10 or 6/4.
+In sports betting, and especially with fractional odds, you can also get odds of 5/2, 11/10 or 6/4.
 Now, that makes things a little complicated.
 For instance, 6/4 serves to show that for every four units you stake, you are going to get six units.
 As a whole, this means that per every unit you stake, you will get 1.5 units.
 And as for 11/10, every ten units you stake will get you back eleven units, which means 1.1 units per one unit you bet.
 If the first number in this odds format is greater than the second, this is said to be “odds against”.
 What it means is that the potential winnings will be much bigger than the amount of money you need to stake.
 Overall, this is the same as positive moneyline odds.
 However, when the potential winnings are fewer than the amount of money you need to stake, this is called “odds on”.
 Basically, it is the same as negative moneyline odds.
 How is this expressed in numbers and pronounced?
 For example, 4/7 odds is pronounced as “seven to four on”.
 As it suggests, every seven units you stake will get you four units.

-After getting betting odds explained in detail, you are probably wondering how to convert odds so that you can use them in your desired odds format (in case they are displayed in a format you are not well acquainted with).
+You are probably wondering how to convert odds so that you can use them in your desired odds format (in case they are displayed in a format you are not well acquainted with).
 No worries.
 You do not have to make complicated calculations.
 You can simply use different odds converter sites, which automatically convert the desired number into the format you wish.
 No effort or calculations required on your part.
 It is fast and easy.

 Why Are Odds Different With Different Bookmakers